oolonek/dendron/vault/wikidata.create_item.md

 ```
 [Try this query](https://w.wiki/32zU).
 You can adapt it by replacing the InChIKey with the one for your compound.

+Alternatively you can use the following Scholia link (replace by your compounds InChIKey) [https://scholia.toolforge.org/inchikey/QOVGHDRCAGYGEB-FFZYJECLSA-N](https://scholia.toolforge.org/inchikey/QOVGHDRCAGYGEB-FFZYJECLSA-N)

-If your compound is already present on Wikidata, you can directly skip to the ```Add the biological source information``` section below.
+If your compound is already present on Wikidata, you can directly skip to the [Add the biological source information](#add_bio) section below.

-## Add your data manually to Wikidata
+## Add your data manually to Wikidata <a name="add_your_data_manually"></a>

 First, if you do not have a Wikidata account already, it is advisable that you create one via [https://www.wikidata.org/wiki/Special:CreateAccount](https://www.wikidata.org/wiki/Special:CreateAccount).
 While an account is not strictly required for manual edits, having one will be useful if you want to contribute more than once, and it helps in getting your contributions recognized.
 Note that Wikidata accounts are integrated with accounts across the Wikimedia ecosystem, so if you already have an account on, say, any Wikipedia or on Wikispecies, then you can use the same credentials on Wikidata.